 Associated ZDMP services

-The ZDMP Portal can be installed using the following steps:
+The ZDMP Portal can be installed using the following steps for development purposes:

 Download the latest source code from ZDMP repository